fusion809/fusion809.github.io-old3/_drafts/2017-GAMES/01-introduction.md

 As a Linux user I have found it a real challenge to find free (of monetary charge, not free as in freedom) games that I like, that can be run on Linux, without the use of [Wine](https://www.winehq.org/) or virtualization.{% include_relative fn-inline.html no="1" %} Most of the games I will mention in this post will be open-source, most of the rest will be freeware (free to play, without any paid membership or subscriptions being available), although I will mention one freemium game (wherein a free version is available, but paying for membership gives one some extra perks), *RuneScape*.

-Most Linux games are second-class or worse, compared to the corresponding Windows or even macOS games.
-This is not surprising given that most high-quality games are proprietary games and macOS and Windows are the most attractive operating systems to package for, from the point-of-view of proprietary software developers.
-This is because their market share on the desktop and laptop are far higher than that of Linux (most estimates place Linux's usage share at 1% while macOS has a market share of 10-20% and Windows of >80%), plus given macOS and Windows are proprietary operating systems usually their users are more willing to use proprietary and even paid software.
-Another reason for why most Linux games are second-class or worse is that most Linux-compatible games are developed as side-projects by hobbyists and not professional game developers.

 I intend on mentioning a wide variety of free games, including those I dislike and even those I have not really used all that much (or even at all).
 If you feel any review is inaccurate feel free to create a pull request at this website's source repository [fusion809.github.io](https://github.com/fusion809/fusion809.github.io), or start a [new issue](https://github.com/fusion809/fusion809.github.io/issues/new) at our bug tracker.

 There are over a thousand different games available for Linux in all, so in here I will only be covering free games of particular interest to myself (and hopefully the majority of Linux gamers).